Luton & Bedfordshire Community Awards

 The Awards are an excellent way to ‘put something back’ into the community whilst gaining a great level of exposure through our cost-effective marketing packages.
 If you are interested in finding out more on how your organisation can get involved in the 10th Annual Awards please email Mostaque@ciluton.co.uk to receive a sponsorship brochure.

-Keep an eye out here for the opening date of nominations for 2019.
+Our nominations are now open, head over to the awards sponsors page to nominate your hero now!.
 Keep up to date with us on our social platforms.
 Please also take some time to read over our nomination guidlines & Terms & Conditions.
+The closing date for nominations is Midnight on Monday 19th August 2019.

 CONCERN AWARD / IMPROVING LIVES